acce-cloud/oodt-0.3-rmq-test-workflow/README.md

 # oodt-0.3-rmq-test-workflow
-Test workflow example using OODT-0.3 and RabbitMQ.
+Test workflow example using OODT-0.3 and RabbitMQ, and optionally a Workflow Manager Proxy.

 # Summary